zmchristensen/RepData_PeerAssessment1/PA1_template.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 ##      41    9819   10770   10770   12810   21190
 ```
+Filling in the missing values with the average for that interval significantly increases the mean and median values of the daily totals.

 ## Are there differences in activity patterns between weekdays and weekends?